pyronear/pyro-observability/README.md

 The file should be placed at the root folder of your local copy of the project.

+Additionally, you'll need to provide the list of prometheus scrape targets in `prometheus/prometheus.yml`
 ### Running the service

 You can run the service using the following command: